swalehmwadime/NLP-Beginners-guide/README.md

 ## Overview
-This repository serves as a central location for my work and studies in NLP.<br>
+- This repository serves as a central location for my work and studies in NLP.<br>
-Check out [Tensorflow](https://www.tensorflow.org/) to start learning.

 ## Table of Contents
 1. [Introduction](#introduction)